SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 {% highlight bash %}
 fastq-stats -D irigin1_1.fastq.gz
 {% endhighlight %}
-* use a for loops to run fastq-stats with every fastq file in the directory
+* Use a `for` loop to run fastq-stats with every fastq file in the directory
 {% highlight bash %}
 for file in *fastq; do
   fastq-stats -D $file > $file.fastq-stats ;